-On July 9, 2015, the Aviation Environmental Manager verified with a representative of the EPA, the EPA's interpretation of the Sector S airport authority and tenant requirements and responsibilities, including, but not limited to, reporting, submittals, and SWPPP development.
-The EPA representative concurred that under MSGP 2015 Sector S Part 8.S.3.2, as long as roles and responsibilities are identified and documented in the SWPPP, the airport authority can take responsibility for the following and other activities:
+The EPA's interpretation of the Sector S airport authority and tenant requirements and responsibilities include, but are not limited to, reporting, submittals, and SWPPP development.
+Under the MSGP 2021 Sector S Part 8.S.3.2, as long as roles and responsibilities are identified and documented in the SWPPP, the airport authority can take responsibility for the following and other activities:

 - 1. Assign certain MSGP requirements - 2.
-Perform certain activities and report on behalf of the airport and tenants (quarterly visual monitoring of outfalls, annual reports, etc.) - 3.
-Report on airport and tenants' industrial activities - 4.
-Compile and report deicing usage
+Perform certain activities and report on behalf of the airport and tenants (such as monitoring of outfalls, annual reports, etc.) - 3.
+Conduct annual train-the-trainer sessions - 4.
+Report on airport and tenants' industrial activities